 Subutai had also sent out two outlying “wings” that co-ordinated to flank and destroy the remainder of the Rus army in what can only be described as a bloodbath.
 Mongol losses were minimal and Rus losses were staggeringly heavy with an estimated 60,000 to 70,000 men killed in the manoeuvre.

-Part two will chronicle two other major military campaigns as well as highlight some of the military tactics that Subutai pioneered and that still get used today.
+Part two will chronicle two other major military campaigns as well as highlight some of the military tactics that Subutai pioneered and are used today.

 But in the meantime, why not learn a bit more about Mongol Warfare?
 I highly recommend watching Mongol: The Rise to Power of Genghis Khan.